Claymoor (Mișu Văcărescu): Early life and debut

 A graduate of Lycée Henri-IV in Paris, Mihail Văcărescu always endured as a "great friend of France", according to his colleagues at Le Figaro.
 Orphaned at age 20, when his father died "of a cold", he and his siblings split his fortune between them and Iancu's creditors.
 His first calling was the army, and he reached a Captain's rank in the cavalry corps of the United Principalities, later retiring to take up work for the Bucharest daily press.
-According to several accounts, he was by then openly gay, or, as historian Ion Bulei writes, "a notorious pederast".
-Zamfirescu portrays him as "an unbelieveable type, who wore bracelets like a woman, pink nail polish, a tuft of hair which supposedly hid his bald spot, and who was rumored to be of the ticklish kind."
+According to several accounts, he was by then openly gay, or, as historian Ion Bulei writes, "a notorious pederast"; an 1891 piece in Budapesti Hírlap had it that he was "famous throughout Bucharest for his scandalous life".
+Zamfirescu portrays him as "an unbelievable type, who wore bracelets like a woman, pink nail polish, a tuft of hair which supposedly hid his bald spot, and who was rumored to be of the ticklish kind."
 Writer-diplomat Gheorghe Crutzescu also notes that Claymoor "did not quite like women", although he was particularly fond of cross-dressing acts such as La Belle Otero and the Barrison Sisters.
 Around 1890, he was involved in a legal conflict with a Major Baldovici, and rumor spread in the rival press that he had tried to seduce him and other army subordinates.
 However, Bacalbașa disputes such "mean-spirited" rumors as "fables".